Community Gardener of the Year

 Neighborhood Improvement Project of the Year

-The Sustainability Award is presented to a garden that is utilizing sustainable community gardening practices, including community-building activities, sustainable garden design, and utilization of green practices (e.g. rain barrels) and has proven sustainable over the long term. $250 will be awarded to further advance the sustainability of the community garden.
+Presented by the American Community Gardening Association, this award is given to a garden that is utilizing sustainable community gardening practices, including community-building activities, sustainable garden design, utilization of green practices (e.g. rain barrels) and has proven sustainable over the long term. $250 from ACGA will be awarded to further advance the sustainability of the community garden.

 Twelve hub gardens throughout central Ohio serve as gardening education centers for their communities and as inspirational resources for anyone interested in community gardening.
 These well-established gardens and urban farms excel in serving their neighborhood by providing increased access to fresh, healthy food, and developing programs for youth education, job training, and cultural enrichment.

 Made possible by a partnership with The Scotts Miracle-Gro Company and The Columbus Foundation, this grant program provides funding and free courses to provide the skills and resources needed to successfully implement and sustain a community garden.
 For more information about grant opportunities and application deadlines, call The Columbus Foundation at 614.251.4000.